Learn about our educational philosophy, our curriculum, and what our residents do after residency.

 The Morbidity and Mortality Conference is held every two months in place of a Case Conference.
 This conference provides residents with the opportunity to take part in the department’s continuous efforts to improve quality and safety.
 Theoretical and actual cases are discussed where near-misses could have resulted in less than optimal clinical outcomes.
-The discussions are bolstered by literature-based evidence, are non-punitive and are aimed at reinforcing the department’s adherence and commitment to safety and safe medical procedures.
+The discussions are bolstered by literature-based evidence and are aimed at reinforcing the department’s adherence and commitment to safety and safe medical procedures.

-The Journal Club occurs bi-monthly, providing a format for the residents and faculty to review current literature pertaining to anesthesia practice.
-The sessions are led by residents and involve extensive review of the evidence prior to discussing the designated article.
+Journal Club occurs bi-monthly, providing a format for the residents and faculty to review current literature pertaining to anesthesia practice.
+The sessions are led by residents and involve an extensive review of the evidence prior to discussing the designated article.
 The goal of the club is to foster evidence-based practice with critical appraisal of the literature.

 What do our residents do after residency?